zs0302/Leary-lab-manual/README.md

 Outlook Calendar is within Outlook.
 It can help to arrange and manage meetings and events.
 Dr. Leary will send notifications about meeting location and time via Outlook Calendar.
 PLease keep your Outlook Calendar connected.

 ## OneNote
+OneNote is a digital notebook for taking notes and managing information.
+Notes can be shared with other OneNote users over the internet or network.
+The lab meeting notes will be posted on OneNote.
+Lab members can also check their tasks and project progress on OneNote.

 ## Box and Project Management
 Each member will have a BOX folder with your name.
 This folder must contain all the materials of your projects.
 Do not save any project materials on a computer or in another cloud service.